-Each proposal should contain only one unique product, which is defined as a distinct program or curricula of instructional materials, assessments, and teacher resources in a grade band or grade bands.
+Each proposal should contain only one unique product, which is defined as a distinct program or curriculum of instructional materials, assessments, and teacher resources matching the above design criteria.
 Single responses that contain multiple products, programs, or options therein will not be accepted.
 Respondents who publish multiple products or programs should submit separate proposals for each product or program.
-Single distinct products that cross over multiple grade bands can be submitted in a single proposal but must be aligned with the grade bands above and be clearly labeled and organized as such.
+Single distinct products that cross over multiple courses or sets of standards can be submitted in a single proposal but must be aligned, coherent, and be clearly labeled and organized as such.